Teaching Scuba in the Triangle Since 2004

 For a complete list of Scuba Classes and times Click Here.

-We also offer customized (private) Scuba classes to fit your schedule.
+We also offer Customized and Private Scuba classes to fit your schedule.

-With a Private Class you can be certified in 3 to 4 days.
+With these options you can be certified in 3 to 4 days.

 1. What do I need to do to complete my Open Water Certification.